deelinnell/bitburner-scripts/README.md

 # bitburner-scripts
-Bitburner is a automation style programming game which takes place in a cyberpunk world where you play as a hacker.
+Bitburner is a programming based game that that focuses on incrementation and automation.
+In this cyberpunk world you play as a hacker.
+Your goal is to essentially steal as much money as possible.
+This is done by gaining access to servers through various ways and running viruses on them to help you hack other servers.